$p$-Biset Functor of Monomial Burnside Rings: Calculation of Restriction Kernels IV: -case

 Therefore by the Frobenius Reciprocity,

-In particular, $\ind_I^\Gamma\tilde\phi_x$ is an irreducible $\mathbb C\Gamma$-module.
-Furthermore by the Clifford's Correspondence, the irreducible summands of $\ind_\Sigma^\Gamma\phi_x$ are in bijective correspondence with $\text{Irr}(I\mid \phi_x)$ and hence we get
+In particular, $\ind_I^\Gamma\tilde\psi$ is an irreducible $\mathbb C\Gamma$-module.
+Furthermore by the Clifford's Correspondence, the irreducible summands of $\ind_\Sigma^\Gamma\psi$ are in bijective correspondence with $\text{Irr}(I\mid \psi)$ and hence we get

-where the summands are pairwise non-isomorphic irreducible $\mathbb C\Gamma$-modules of dimension 2.
+where the summands can be identified as pairwise non-isomorphic irreducible $\mathbb C\Gamma$-modules of dimension 2.
 Since the number of summands on the right hand side is equal to $|\Gamma|/8$.
 By Theorem \ref{thm:chars}, it is also the number of irreducible $\mathbb C\Gamma$-modules of dimension 2.
-Hence we conclude that irreducible constituents of $\ind_\Sigma^\Gamma\phi_x$ are exactly the ones of dimension 2 and each appears with multiplicity 1. \end{proof}
+Hence we conclude that irreducible constituents of $\ind_\Sigma^\Gamma\psi$ are exactly the ones of dimension 2 and each appears with multiplicity 1. \end{proof}